MagicMeepleGames/MagicMeepleGames.github.io/contact.md

 <h2>Overworld Final Delivery:</h2>

-<p class="alert">We have received reports that Amazon mailed the base game and expansion separately to many backers.
-There has been a gap between receiving one package and receiving the other package, sometimes as long as two weeks.
-Please let us know if it takes longer than that for you.<p>
+<p class="alert">We expect all Overworld backer rewards to arrive to backers this week!
+If yours has not arrived by Friday, January 25, please let us know.<p>

 <h2>Your Email: <input type="email" tabindex="1" max-length="70" name="emailAddress" required /></h2>